toji/toji.dev/webgpu-gltf-case-study/index.md

 ### Images

 There's a bit of terminology confusion here, because glTF `images` map most closely to WebGPU Textures, but otherwise it's a pretty straightforward thing to load them.
-Unless you're using extentions, glTF defines that all images come in the form of a JPEG or PNG file, either defined by a relative URI or encoded in one of the binary buffers.
+Unless you're using extensions, glTF defines that all images come in the form of a JPEG or PNG file, either defined by a relative URI or encoded in one of the binary buffers.
 That's great news for us, because browsers happen to be really good at loading image files!

 I've written an entirely separate document about best practices for [creating WebGPU textures from image elements](https://toji.github.io/webgpu-best-practices/img-textures.html).
 It even has [a section _specifically about loading images from a glTF file!_](https://toji.github.io/webgpu-best-practices/img-textures.html#real-world-application-gltf) So really, just go read that.
 It won't take long.